The complementary of CTAO, direct detection and collider searches for dark matter in Effective Field Theories and

+Strictly speaking, above the electroweak scale the $\mathcal{O}_\mathcal{S}$ and $\mathcal{O}_\mathcal{P}$ operators correspond to higher-dimensional interactions involving the Higgs doublet, which also induce annihilation processes such as $\chi\chi \rightarrow t \bar{t} h$.
+We have checked that, in the mass range considered in Fig.~\ref{fig:CTA_comp}, the additional Higgs emission modifies the annihilation cross-section by at most $\mathcal{O}(0.1)$ factors compared to $\chi\chi \rightarrow t \bar{t}$, and does not qualitatively change our CTAO reach.
+We acknowledge that in the pseudoscalar case, a fully consistent UV completion typically requires an extended Higgs sector (i.e a second Higgs doublet), implying that very large $m_\chi$ and $M_*$ should be interpreted with appropriate caution.
+Additionally, we follow the treatment of Ref.\cite{GAMBIT:2021rlp} and neglect renormalization group-induced mixing and running effects, which are sub-leading in the parameter region where the EFT is valid.

 Fig.~\ref{fig:CTA_comp} also shows the limits on $M_{*}$ arising from the Xenon1T and LZ experiments.
 Published limits expressed in terms of $\sigma^{SI}$ or $\sigma^{SD}$ as functions of $m_\chi$, are translated into functions of the effective suppression scale $M_*$ by inverting Eqs.~\eqref{eq:sigmaSI} and \eqref{eq:sigmaSD}.
-For the case of the pseudoscalar operator ($\mathcal{O}_P$), we observe that no limits can be derived due to the EFT validity condition being violated, as discussed in Sec.~\ref{sec:lhc_eft} and also seen in Ref.~\cite{GAMBIT:2021rlp}.
+For operators $\mathcal{O}_S$ and $\mathcal{O}_P$, interactions the LHC mono-jet sensitivity is strongly suppressed by their $m_q$ couplings.
+Given this suppression, no limits satisfying the EFT validity condition survive and are thus not shown.